0xrawsec/whids/README.md

  ### What do you mean by "artifact collection driven by detection" ?

- It means that an alert can directly triggers some artifact collection (file, registry, process memory).
+ It means that an alert can directly trigger some artifact collection (file, registry, process memory).
 This way you are sure you collected the artifacts as soon as you could (near real time).

- All this work has been done on my free time in the hope it would help the **IT security community**, I hope you will enjoy it.
-Unless I get some founding to further develop this project, I will continue doing so.
-I will make all I can to fix the issues in time and provide updates.
+ All this work has been done on my free time in the hope it would help other people, I hope you will enjoy it.
+Unless I get some funding to further develop this project, I will continue doing so.
+I will make all I can to fix issues in time and provide updates.
 Feel free to open issues to improve that project and keep it alive.

 ## Why